ibm-cloud-docs/overview/services_availability.md

 | {{site.data.keyword.objectstorageshort}} | 2026-12-31 |
 {: caption="Product support" caption-side="top"}

-For products that are not included in the previous table, {{site.data.keyword.IBM_notm}} will provide at least 30 days notice of its intention to discontinue or replace a generally available product.
-If no replacement is provided, {{site.data.keyword.IBM_notm}} will use commercially reasonable means to continue the operation and support of previously deployed instances of the product for a period of at least 12 months.
+For products that are not included in the previous table, {{site.data.keyword.IBM_notm}} will provide at least 12 months notice of its intention to discontinue or replace a generally available product, unless IBM must act sooner to comply with applicable laws, legal obligations, or regulations, to address a security issue, or to avoid undue economic burden.
+In such circumstances, {{site.data.keyword.IBM_notm}} will take all reasonable actions to provide as much notice to customers as possible.

 For more information about the terms of use for products, see [{{site.data.keyword.Bluemix_notm}} Terms](/docs/overview?topic=overview-terms).